 NOTE: We’re going to start offering a great deal more Lightroom coverage here at Photofocus with a heavy concentration coming once a week or so every month.
 Enjoy…

 Over the years, I have produced a huge amount of images, and with anywhere between 200 to 2,000 new images from every shoot, I had to come up with a way to stay on top of this massive amount of data.
-There are countless ways of organising your files, of course, and everyone has to find their preferred method.
-In this post I simply share my personal approach.
+There are countless ways of organizing your files, of course, and everyone has to find their preferred method.
+In this post, I simply share my personal approach.

 There is a difference between “where your files are stored” and “how you find your images”.
 In this first part, let us focus on the actual file storage and on a backup strategy.

 First we have to decide, where we want to store our files from an image management (or database) point of view (in Apple Aperture referred to as “Libraries” and in Adobe Lightroom called “Catalogs”).

 There are pro’s and con’s of using one or multiple catalogs, and you find many arguments for or against it online.
 For example, if you keep all of your images in one catalog, you can create an elaborate structure of keywords throughout your entire photographic library.
 If you use multiple catalogs, you have to do this several times.
 In return, you will gain speed advantages, especially with larger libraries, and a clear separation between different projects or work areas.

 If you use Lightroom, these “catalog” files are relatively small, and backup is not a big issue, you fit many catalog files (which do not contain the actual images!) on an external disk for backup.
 If you use Aperture and let Aperture manage your files (rather than working with “referenced files”), you have to consider the size of the library (which does contain your image files) for backup.
 Such a “managed” library can grow in size very quickly, and unless you can afford large disc arrays for backup, using several smaller libraries is a smart move.

 I personally use two catalogs in Lightroom, to separate work and private images.